Learnir/learnir-sdks/sdk-guide.md

 - We simply have a yaml of the endpoints of our API's, we run

-## Generating an ask
+## Generating an sdk
-- Verify the sdk.yaml and then run the following command to generate the sdk
+- Verify the sdk-spec.yaml and then run the following command to generate the sdk

 ## Foundations